 The following garments are described in the pattern booklet Shirt and Tunic.
 In the booklet you can find quite a lot of information on sources, but there is not enough room for the level of detail that some of us want, so you will find those details here instead.
 See Bibliography for the total bibliography.
 For resellers see Links.

 I have as usual mostly used archaeological finds and when it comes to shirts and tunics we actually have a number of whole finds, both before and at the end of the Viking age, which give us a lot of information.
 To complete this we also have finds of details from Haithabu and Birka.
-Picture and figurines can help us regarding the lengths of the tunics.
+Pictures and figurines can help us regarding the lengths of the tunics.

 difficulty level 1

 Sewn according to personal measurements and thereby fits both men and women.
 The width of the gores can be adjusted if wanted as can the length.
 E.g. the tunic can be lengthened so it reaches the ground for a woman’s tunic.
 Different combinations of necklines and gore or slits are possible.